DGSchaffer/dgschaffer/README.md

 ### Hi there 👋

 My name is Daniel.
-I am currently at coding bootcamp, learning HTML, CSS and Javascript, in order to become a Web Developer.
+- 🌱 I’m currently learning HTML, CSS and Javascript, in order to become a Web Developer.
+- 📫 How to reach me: d.g.schaffer@gmail.com